ALBANY

 She

-said sudden infant death syndrome caused the deaths of her
+said sudden infant death syndrome caused the deaths of

 other children.